tarzaa1/detectify/README.md

     kubectl create -f detectify_service.yaml
     ```

-4. Create Service:

-Wait until all pods are running, you can check their status with:
+4. Wait until all pods are running, you can check their status with:

     ```bash
     kubectl get all
     ```

-Once pods are running, get the ip address of the service:
+5. Once pods are running, get the ip address of the service:

     ```bash
     kubectl describe service <service name>
     ```

-Finally, replace the ip address in scripts/upload.py with that of the service and run the script:
+6. Finally, replace the ip address in scripts/upload.py with that of the service and run the script:

     ```bash
     python scripts/upload.py